 This type of grinder chops the coffee beans and has a propeller-like blade.
 It works quickly, but the ground coffee is often very uneven, which results in a low-quality cup of coffee.

 It is best to pulse instead of holding the blade grinder down.
 The aim is to grind the beans evenly while not letting them get too hot.
+Short two-second pulses with brief pauses in between help redistribute the beans and reduce heat buildup.

 Blade grinders produce a fair amount of static charge, which causes the coffee grounds to stick to any surfaces they touch.
 This can result in a very messy kitchen!
+A simple trick is to add a single drop of water to the beans before grinding — this reduces static significantly without affecting the brew.

 A blade grinder is ok for beginners or coffee lovers on a budget, but it shouldn’t be your first choice.